pizza3/re-swipe/README.md

 ## How does it work

-It consist of two components `<Container/>` and the `<Child/>`, the `<Container/>` component is used to keep track of each card component being swipped left and right.
-By default the `<Container/>` component only render's 4 cards component only for better animation performace and also consistency.
+It consist of two components `<ReContainer/>` and the `<ReCard/>`, the `<ReContainer/>` component is used to keep track of each card component being swipped left and right.
+By default the `<ReContainer/>` component only render's 4 cards component only for better animation and performace.
+Each `<Card/>` component has to be provided width a callback function which is used to return o the state of the card when swiped to the left or swiped to the right.

-The `<Container>` take's the `offset` prop which is by default set to 10, the `offset` will be used to check if the point of contact with a `<Card/>` component is under the offset area which will trigger the swipe mechanism.
+The `<ReContainer>` take's the `offset` prop which is by default set to 10, the `offset` will be used to check if the point of contact with a `<Card/>` component is under the offset area which will trigger the swipe mechanism.